Skip to content

 Table of Contents

 When you lease a commercial property, you will have particular obligations that you must carry out, or you could be in breach of the lease.
-One of your obligations in a commercial lease is your repair obligations.
-A violation of a commercial lease risks the loss of your commercial space and could involve going to court.
-This article will explain what repair obligations a commercial tenant like you may have in a commercial lease.
+Some of your obligations in a commercial lease will be your repair obligations.
+A breach of a commercial lease risks the landlord retaking control of your commercial space and could even involve going to court.
+This article will explain what repair obligations may be included in your commercial lease and the consequences of non-compliance with these.

 Commercial Lease Agreement

 When you enter a commercial lease, you sign a lease agreement with your landlord.
-This is a legally binding written contract containing details about your commercial lease.
-The details include your landlord’s rights and obligations in the commercial lease.
+This is a legally binding written contract, which contains the terms of your occupation of the property.
+The terms set out both your and your landlord’s rights and obligations under the commercial lease.
+Also, it will set out some practical elements of the transaction between the parties.
 For example:

 • the amount and frequency of rent payments;